vanisharma31/financial-transaction-analysis/README.md

 * The average transaction value was 46.77.

 <strong>Customer Segmentation</strong>
-* Customers were segmented based on income, spending, debt, and credit score.
+* Customers were segmented based on income, spending, debt and credit score.
 <table>
   <thead>
     <tr>